 Some soft tissue injuries are less serious than others.
 Tendonitis, for example, tends to be moderately painful and often responds to RICE therapy, physical therapy, and over-the-counter pain medication.
 The same can be said for some sprains and muscle strains.

-Many acute injuries, however — like rotator cuff tears (shoulder), ACL tears (knee), or Achilles tendon ruptures (ankle/heel) — can be excruciating and debilitating.
+Many acute injuries, however — like rotator cuff tears (shoulder), ACL tears (knee), or Achilles tendon ruptures (ankle/heel)— can be excruciating and debilitating.
 Without treatment, you may not be able to function properly.
+These types of injuries often have a window for surgical intervention for the best possible outcome.
+Waiting for evaluation and management can decrease your chances of a good outcome, because torn soft tissues will retract and atrophy over time, making them difficult or impossible to repair.

 Risks of not treating ligament, tendon, and muscle injuries:

-- Disability.
-Left untreated, injuries like partial tendon tears can become full ruptures that sever the connections between bones and muscle.
+Disability.
+Left untreated, injuries like partial tendon tears can become full ruptures that leave no connection between bones and muscle.
 Achilles tendon ruptures and ACL ruptures can disable your ability to put weight on your legs, bend or straighten your knees, stand on tiptoe, or walk with a normal heel-to-toe stride.

 The first step to getting better is a diagnosis.
 If you live near Corpus Christi, call Coastal Orthopedics at 361.994.1166 to make an appointment for an examination.